 Use the saved Wireshark capture to answer the following questions:

 Examine the TCP segment sent from the receiver.
 What flags do you see are set?
 Based on that, what happens to the connection?
+RST (reset) flag from : What is a TCP Reset (RST)? | Pico

+After which client terminates: TCP RST FLAG - IP With Ease

 Exercise 2-e.
 Transmitting data with UDP

 Here, you will repeat Exercise 2-a., but use UDP for data transfer.